 This option has been designed for members who wish to take a more cautious approach to investing whilst attempting to still deliver above average returns in the early years.

-Lifestyle 5 Year cash target
+Lifestyle 5 Year cash target - (New default option from April 2015)

 This option has been designed for members who may not wish to annuitise upon retirement.